AdrianFreemantle/the-trench/DEPLOYMENT.md

 The script will:

-- Ensure the `argocd` namespace exists via `k8s/base/infra/argocd/namespace.yaml`.
+- Re-apply the `k8s/overlays/dev/infra` Kustomize overlay (idempotent; ensures the `argocd` namespace and ingress resources exist).
-- Install the ArgoCD Helm chart using `k8s/infra/helm/argocd-values.yaml`.
+- Install or upgrade the ArgoCD Helm chart using `k8s/infra/helm/argocd-values.yaml`.
-- Apply the ArgoCD Ingress manifest `k8s/base/infra/argocd/ingress.yaml`.

 All ArgoCD components are configured to run on the **platform** node pool.